eldronzhou/SDPRX_paper/README.md

 **<a name="sim-analysis"></a>2.
 Running the analysis**

 We will use Scene1 as the example for demonstration.
 You can repeat the same procedure for other Scenes.
+Note that the version of SDPRX used in the simulation is slightly differernt the public version with respect to the format of summary statistics and reference LD panel.

 ```
 cd result/EUR_EAS/Scene1